vkatasonov/CPP42/README.md

 # Piscine CPP 42

-This repository contains solutions to the projects from the Piscine CPP at 42 school.
+This repository contains solutions to projects of 42 school CPP Piscine.
 The Piscine CPP is an intensive C++ learning program focused on developing skills in object-oriented programming and advanced C++ concepts.

 ## Usage